iaks23/PortfolioProject1-Gapminder/README.md

 ### Plotting GdpPerCap against LifeExp for Individual Countries

-In his book, Factfulness, Hans stresses that we moove away from the terms "developing" v/s "developed" nations and proposes 4 LEVELS to classify the world, in order to overcome "The Gap Instinct"
+In his book, Factfulness, Hans stresses that we move away from the terms "developing" v/s "developed" nations and proposes 4 LEVELS to classify the world, in order to overcome "The Gap Instinct"

 Here's the GDP per capita and life expectancy for countries in the year 1972.

 ![gdp1972](https://github.com/iaks23/PortfolioProject1-Gapminder/blob/main/img/country1972.png)

 It is understandable that most low-income countries have low life expectancy.
-But have the poorer gotten poorer?
+But have the poor gotten poorer?

 ![gdp2007](https://github.com/iaks23/PortfolioProject1-Gapminder/blob/main/img/country2007.png)